 Brazil nuts are also high in healthy fats, protein, thiamin, vitamin E, calcium, magnesium, phosphorus, zinc, copper, and manganese.
 The glycemic load is zero and they are quite anti-inflammatory.
 The protein profile is incomplete, with lysine as the limiting amino acid.

 So, how do you get Brazil nuts into your diet?
 Just enjoy them as they are.
-I sometimes eat one or two whole, raw Brazil nuts with a cup of herbal tea or soy cocoa in the morning, and I try to remember to be grateful.
+I sometimes eat one or two whole, raw Brazil nuts with my breakfast, and I try to remember to be grateful.
 They’ve come a long way, and each one holds inside itself an ancient rainforest tree.

 © Copyright 2011, Laura J. Rongé, Ciel Bleu Media, healthiveg.com.
 All rights reserved.
 Disclaimer.
 This article is not intended as medical, nutritional, or other professional advice.